ONSvisual/Charts/scatter-plot/README.md

 ## Overview

-This JavaScript implementation creates interactive scatter plots and bubble charts using D3.js.
+Create interactive scatter plots and bubble charts using D3.js in the ONS style.
 The chart supports multiple data groups with different shapes, optional size scaling for bubble charts, tooltips, highlighting, and a searchable dropdown for data point selection.

 ## Key Features